lazaralexander/weather-dashboard/README.md

 ## Description

 In this project we were tasked with creating a weather dashboard.
-Using bootstrap, jQuery, and the openweather api we created a simple dashboard to check the weather of your favorite city!
+Using bootstrap, javascript, html, and the openweather api we created a simple dashboard to check the weather of your favorite city!
+The application can also store some of your recently searched cities in the localStorage.

 # Assingment Details